Date: Thursday, July 21, 2022 – Saturday, July 30, 2022

 Part 1: Ecodharma Training Retreat, July 21 – 30, 2022

 The ecological crisis is the greatest challenge humanity has ever faced.
-And now it has spawned the Coronavirus.
 Are you feeling overwhelmed?
 How does modern dharma help us understand and engage with all of this?
 New teachings and practices are now emerging in response to the realities of the current situation: ecodharma.

 This is a ten-day experiential immersion into ecodharma, specifically for dharma teachers, leaders, and committed practitioners.
 Our sense of separation from nature is at the root of the ecological crises our civilization faces, and ecodharma is a path of deconstructing that separation, reuniting our inner nature with outer nature.
 Ecodharma practice is about healing our relationship with the rest of the natural world, so that an appropriate and authentic response can arise, which unifies our personal and spiritual transformation with social engagement.
 In this time of pandemic, and ecological and social crisis, the earth calls upon us to do what we can in response.